 But a doctor will be able to tell by looking at the skin on your feet.
 Your doctor may swab or scrape off a skin sample to test for fungus or for bacteria.
 Don't worry, this won't hurt — you have lots of extra layers of skin on your feet!

 You'll also need to keep your feet dry and keep your shoes off as much as possible because fungus can't easily grow in dry, open air.
-If doing these things doesn't help clear up the infection, your doctor may then prescribe a stronger medicine.
+If doing these things doesn't help clear up the infection, your doctor might prescribe a stronger medicine.
 This one will be the kind you swallow, not just something that you apply to your feet.

 It's important to see a doctor about your athlete's foot because if it goes untreated, it will continue to spread, making your feet feel really itchy and uncomfortable and will become harder to get rid of.
-Also, more serious infections can also develop on your feet.
+Also, more serious infections can develop on your feet.

 Athlete's Foot Prevention